Hope-IT-Works/PS2EXE-GUI/README.md

 ## About the project
 This Project uses the further developed version of PS2EXE by [Markus Scholtes](https://github.com/MScholtes).

+The GUI of PS2EXE-GUI was made with [POSHGUI](https://poshgui.com) by Maciej Obuchowski.

 PS2EXE was initially developed by [Ingo Karstein](https://github.com/ikarstein).

 This project is licensed under the [Apache License 2.0](https://github.com/Hope-IT-Works/PS2EXE-GUI/blob/master/LICENSE).